 Licensees are people that enter the property for their own personal gain, with the property owner’s permission.
 These individuals are owed a higher duty of care than trespassers.
 Property owners must warn licensees of any risks or hazards located on the property.
 Property owners only need to do this if they know of the risk of harm, and if the licensee is not likely to discover it on their own.

 Property owners owe invitees the highest duty of care.
 An invitee is someone that enters a property with the intent to do business with the property owner.
 This can include retail stores, restaurants, grocery stores, and certainly the pet grooming services involved in the incident that occurred at PetSmart.
 Property owners inviting people onto their property to conduct business must ensure their property is in safe condition at all times.

 Injured on Someone Else’s Property?
 Contact an Allentown Personal Injury Lawyer that can Help

 If you’ve been hurt on someone else’s property, it’s possible you’re entitled to financial compensation to help you pay for your injuries.
 A skilled Allentown personal injury lawyer can help you claim all you are entitled to.

-At van der Veen, Hartshorn and Levin, we are the personal injury attorneys that will fight for your rights.
+At van der Veen, Hartshorn, Levin & Lindheim, we are the personal injury attorneys that will fight for your rights.
 We’ll handle all negotiations with the other side and speak to the insurance company on your behalf to give you the best chance of success.
 Call us today at (215) 486-0123 or fill out our online form so we can begin reviewing your case.